The Watering Place

 Research by Marjorie Gregson

 William Shayer was a self-taught English artist of great versatility.
-He began his career in Southampton painting decorations on rush bottom chairs, then went to Guildford, where he became a carriage painter, after which he started doing heraldic painting.
+He was born in Southampton in June 1787 where he began his career painting decorations on rush bottom chairs, then moved to Guildford where he became a carriage painter, after which he started doing heraldic painting.

 He was chosen to create the funerary badge of the fourth Duke of Richmond.